mecid/mecid.github.io/_posts/2023-04-05-drag-and-drop-transferable-data-in-swiftui.md

 The example above shows how you can enable the drag and drop feature for the URL item, but you can do it for any type conforming to the *Transferable* protocol.

+> To learn more about basics of the *Transferable* protocol, take a look at my ["Sharing content in SwiftUI"](/2023/03/28/sharing-content-in-swiftui/) post.

 #### Dropping
 The next step is allowing your app to accept transferable content via drops.
 All you need to do is to attach the new *dropDestination* view modifier to any view you want to take drops.